Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Git fetch.
 - [ ] No-fast-forward merge

+### You use a Git repository in Azure Repos to manage the source code of a web application.
+Developers commit changes directly to the master branch.
+You need to implement a change management procedure that meets the following requirements: The master branch must be protected, and new changes must be built in the feature branches first.
+Changes must be reviewed and approved by at least one release manager before each merge.
+Changes must be brought into the master branch by using pull requests.
+What should you configure in Azure Repos?

+- [x] Branch policies of the master branch.
+- [ ] Services in Project Settings.
+- [ ] Deployment pools in Project Settings.
+- [ ] Branch security of the master branch.

 ### Your company has an on-premises Bitbucket Server that is used for Git-based source control.
 The server is protected by a firewall that blocks inbound Internet traffic.
 You plan to use Azure DevOps to manage the build and release processes.
 Which two components are required to integrate Azure DevOps and Bitbucket?

 - [ ] Deployment group.